SaidBoudad/EasyHomeManagement/README.md

 API Gateway: Implement an API Gateway as the entry point for all client requests.
 The API Gateway will route incoming requests to the appropriate microservices and handle authentication and authorization.

-Authentication and Authorization Service: Create a separate microservice responsible for managing user authentication and authorization.
-This service will handle user registration, login, and ensure that only authorized users can access certain functionalities.
+Authentication and Authorization Service: Create a separate microservice responsible for managing client authentication and authorization.
+This service will handle client registration, login, and ensure that only authorized users can access certain functionalities.

 Inventory Service: Develop a microservice responsible for managing the inventory of your grocery and household items.
 It will handle adding new items, updating stock levels, and providing information about items nearing completion.